j2css/j2c/README.md

 Arrays works the same way at the selector level as they do at the property/value one.
 You can therefore use the [method described in the "inline" section](#mixins).

 ## Vendor prefixes:

+_Note: The prefix story in `j2c` is currently sub-optimal.
+I hope at some point to port prefixfree as a plugin.
+It is already small, and half of it isn't needed for `j2c` (the half that deals with finding and updating style elements in the DOM)._

 ### Prefixing property names